iMeeTake/TLib/README.md

 # TAPI – Take's API

 **TAPI (Take's API)** is a lightweight, developer-friendly library for Minecraft Fabric mods (1.21.1+).
 It provides easy builders and utilities for registering items, tools, weapons, and item groups.
+I have a lot of plans for its future development, so the features listed above are not all!

 ---